 What are the benefits vs. risks?

-- Voiding cystourethrograms provide valuable, detailed information to assist physicians in diagnosing and treating urinary tract conditions to prevent kidney damage.
+- Voiding cystourethrograms provide valuable, detailed information to assist physicians in preventing kidney damage in patients with urinary tract infections.

 - The examination results allow physicians to determine whether therapy is necessary.
 Some conditions require no therapy, while others may require medications.
 Some may even need surgery.